MrWh1teF0x/shooters_database/README.md

 # shooters_database
-Database project of the second year on MIPT
+Database project of the second year in MIPT